Zvezdan95/vyking-trial/README.md

 - Run the seeder: `sudo docker exec -it vyking-trial-web-1 /usr/src/app/seed`

+## Endpoints 🎯

+- All user ranked by their current balance: http://localhost:3000/ranking
+- All user ranked by their amount they spent in the current tournament: http://localhost:3000/ranking

 ## Util 🛠

 - Enter mysql: `docker exec -it vyking-trial-db-1 mysql -u root -p` (password in `.env`)